- Antoine Fuqua

 A top-secret government agency, headed by Colonel Isaac Johnson (Danny Glover, excessively seedy), approaches Swagger for help, considering him one of the best living killers.
 They want Swagger to plan out a hypothetical presidential coup, so they can use his input to catch someone they believe is actually planning an assassination.
 When the Colonel and his goons, one of them played by Elias Koteas (I’ll get to him later), show up at Swagger’s doorstep, he’s convinced, albeit apprehensively, by an “honor and duty” speech and the Colonel’s very own Congressional Medal of Honor (which the Colonel happened to be carrying with him).
 Swagger, patriot that he is, does what the Colonel asks, but pays for it when he’s framed for an assassination attempt.
 Swagger must escape authorities to fight corrupt politicians and military officials and prove his innocence.
 With the help of a rookie FBI agent (Michael Peña) and his former spotter’s wife Sarah (Kate Mara), Swagger uses all those counterintelligence and combat skills to bring down the bad guys.

-Even if you avoid looking at the plot details, which is more riddled with holes than a city of cheese infested with rats, the action remains cold and militaristic.
+Even if you avoid looking at the plot details, which are more riddled with holes than a city of cheese infested with rats, the action remains cold and militaristic.
 We can’t enjoy the film as a thriller because the plot is so impossibly stupid, and we can’t enjoy the action because it’s reduced to Wahlberg in various forms of camouflage plugging his targets without the slightest hitch.
 I realize the film is called Shooter, but it would be nice to have someone who misses once in a while.
 Aside from being caught off-guard by the double-cross, Swagger never deters from his objective nor second-guesses his actions, which makes him a little robotic.